riptidewave93/rk3588-debian/README.md

         saveenv
         reset
         ```
-    * Ethernet in U-Boot does NOT WORK on a warm reboot/reset, due to the driver being very limited/slim and not playing nice after linux initialization.
+    * Ethernet in U-Boot does NOT WORK on a warm reboot/reset, due to the u-boot driver being very limited/slim and not playing nice after linux initialization.

 * You tell me.
 Bug reports and PRs welcome!